Uma Gupta

-Uma G. Gupta is an Indian American academic who is a Professor of Business at the State University of New York at Buffalo State in Buffalo, New York, a motivational speaker and a business consultant.
+Uma G. Gupta is an Indian American academic who as of 2026 is Director of Business Analytics and Associate Professor at the University of South Carolina, Upstate.
+She is also a motivational speaker and a business consultant.

+From 2003 to 2006, she was the President of Alfred State College, State University of New York.

+She was awarded a Fulbright Award in 2012 to the University of Malta in Malta and the Fulbright Canada Distinguished Research Chair at Carleton University in Ottawa, Canada from 2025 to 2026.

+Early life and education

+Gupta was born in Chennai, India.

+She earned her BS and MS in Mathematics from Stella Maris College in India in 1977 and 1979.
+She earned an MBA in 1985 and a PhD in 1991 in industrial engineering from the University of Central Florida.

+Career

+After serving as a professor at the University of Central Flordia and East Carolina University, in 1997, she became the Endowed Chair of IT at the Creighton University for three years.
+She served as the dean of the College of Technology at the University of Houston from 2000 to 2003 before moving to the State University of New York where she was President of Alfred State College from 2003 to 2006.
+From 2007 to 2019 she was a Professor of Management at Buffalo State University.

+In 2009 she founded STEM-SMART, a NGO that tries to engage students in STEM careers on the United States.

+In 2012 she won a Fulbright Award to teach and research in Malta and she was awarded the Fulbright Canada Distinguished Research Chair at Carleton University in Ottawa, Canada from 2025 to 2026.

 Gupta was awarded the Top Ten Influential Women in Technology in Houston, Texas, and was nominated again for this award in 2012 in Rochester, New York.
-She was awarded a Fulbright Award in 2012 to the University of Malta in Malta.
-She also founded STEM-SMART, an NGO to promote STEM careers on the United States.

-Gupta has written about sixty articles on research journals with her article “Theory and applications of the Delphi technique: A bibliography (1975–1994)” reaching over 390 citations.
-She has written two textbooks on information technology: Information Systems: Success in the 21st Century and Management and Information Systems: A Managerial Perspective.

-Education and career

-Gupta holds a PhD in industrial engineering and an MBA from the University of Central Florida.
-She was born in Chennai, India.
-Expert Systems in 1981 from the University of Central Florida, from 1981 to 1985 she was an associate professor and on the later year Gupta received from the same University her MBA.

-She became the Endowed Chair of IT at the Creighton University for three years, later moving to the State University of New York as a Professor of Management until 2008.
-In 2009 she founded STEM-SMART, a NGO that tries to engage students in STEM careers on the United States.

-In 2012 she won a Fulbright Award.

-She is now professor of Technology & Business at the State University of New York at Buffalo State.

-Gupta has published over 30 papers on various journals, two major textbooks and has participated in many workshops/conferences and as a keynote speaker as can be seen on her website.
+Writing

-Her two most cited works are Theory and applications of the Delphi technique: A bibliography (1975–1994) an investigation on the Delphi Technique or Delphi Method, a forecasting method that was developed on the first years of the Cold War.
+Gupta has written about sixty research journal articles with her article “Theory and applications of the Delphi technique: A bibliography (1975–1994)” reaching over 420 citations.
+It investigates the Delphi Technique or Delphi Method, a forecasting method that was developed on the first years of the Cold War.
 This work surveys the literature from 1975 to 1994 for the methodology and applications on the Delphi method.
 The second work is Outsourcing the IS function: Is it necessary for your organization? is a research on outsourcing the IS function on companies, providing help to companies trying to decide if outsourcing is a viable option or not.

+She has written two textbooks on information technology: Information Systems: Success in the 21st Century and Management and Information Systems: A Managerial Perspective.